hackerschoice/erfs/README.md

 This bash-script allows one or multiple users to mount and share a remote encrypted filesystem.
 The server is provided by THC as a courtesy and free (as in free beer!).

-It is possible to mount the multiple filesystems from multiple computers at the same time.
+It is possible to mount multiple filesystems from multiple computers at the same time.
 The data is securely and seamlessly syncronized.
 There is no limit per user (for now).

-The server has no knowledge of the content and we can not access the data.
+The server has no knowledge of the content.
+A rogue server operator can not access the data.
 All key material is created on the user's computer and never stored or transfered to the server.

 Features:
-- Does not require root or superuser priviledges
+- Does not require root or superuser priviledges.
-- Server has no access to the data
+- Data to remain secure even if the server is compromised.
-- FileSystem can be mounted from multiple computers at the same time.
+- Can be used by multiple users from multiple locations at the same time and simulatnously.
-- Multi-User support
+- No Public Key Infrastructure.
+Everything to work by 'Deterministic Key Derivation' (like Bitcoin does).
 - 256 bit AES encryption
 - 24 characters base58 password